The Pujades Affair

 This raises an interesting question: Would the Franciscans desecrate such a holy place with the Baroque farce of a fake funeral?
 If we check Pujol (p.164) he seems to have anticipated our question because he points out that the family crypt of Pujades in Castelló was empty at the time.
 All remains had been transferred to the Franciscan convent Sant Nicolau in Barcelona, where his parents were entombed.
 Any Franciscan would have gladly supported such a well-organized plot to save a human life and wouldn't regard it as a sacrilege to put an empty coffin inside an empty crypt.
 Something we can no longer prove because, according to Pujol (p.114), the monastery and church were destroyed in 1822, shortly before the Crònica was published.
 His source is the well-known historian Francesc Monsalvatge i Fosas (1853 - 1917) whose account is quite intriguing because he quotes from an informant, who could have been an eye-witness, that "the bones of Pujades and his tombstone" were singled out by an "illustrious personage" and "thrown into a moat" (see link).
 More research is necessary, because the Spanish government disowned monasteries with less than twelve monks by "Royal Decret" of July, 1836" and the properties were auctioned off, including the ruins of San Francesc.
 It has been said that many purchased them to dig for treasure, which thickens the Baroque plot.

 We should also note that another Franciscan, friar Joan Roig i Jalpi, praised "the illustrious and magnificent Señor Archbishop of Paris, Pierre de Marca... great investigator of antiquities and one of the most esteemed geographers of his time", a decade before the Marca Hispanica was published by Baluze .
-We have shown that he may have been Villanueva's informant because he was the first to accuse Baluze of plagiarism, to have read the unpublished Second part of the Crònica, and to report that the archbishop took it to France.
+He was the first to accuse Baluze of plagiarism, to have read the unpublished Second part of the Crònica, and to report that the archbishop took it to France.
 This was published in 1678 and is persuasive evidence for a "Franciscan connection" in support of Pujades.
-Miralles collected some information about Francesc Fornés and localizes him in 1632 in Conflente, which was part of Catalonia until the Peace of the Pyrenees (1659), and in Paris between 1642 and 1643, when Louis XIII made him bishop of Urgell.
+Miralles collected some information about Francesc Fornés and localizes him in 1632 in Catalonia when Pujades was definitely alive, and in Paris between 1642 and 1643, when Louis XIII made him bishop of Urgell.
 He was back in Catalonia in 1645 and preached a well-documented sermon in Barcelona on January 12, 1646, in which he criticized Roman Catholicism and praised Gallicanism as promoted by de Marca.
-Hence, he could have worked with Pujades between 1632 and 1646.
+Hence, he could have also worked with Pujades between 1632 and 1646.